GreenGreyStudioOfficial/ad-network-sdk-documentation/storage/sdk_en.md

 - load an advertisement;
 - show an advertisement.

 For this, there are open-source statistic methods in the class.
 These methods are called by users.
 To cooperate with them, a **SDK** user must develop listener interfaces by him own depending on his needs.
 Listeners are notified in the background.
-An example of listener interface see [here](#lib_work).
+An example of listener interface you can see with SDK realisation.

 **SDK** supports integration with third-party advertisement **SDK** via connectors.
 An example of connector see [here](#connector).